MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 1. In the **Git Bash terminal**, run the following commands.
 The commands open a browser window to connect to the azure portal where you will use the provided lab credentials.

-    > &#128221; If you are using the Free Tier of Cosmos DB for this lab, you will need to update the ***azuredeploy.json*** file and change the throughput from 4000 to 1000 for all databases and containers.

     ```
     "C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\python.exe" -m pip install pip-system-certs
     az login